tqfang/tqfang.github.io/_pages/about.md

 News
 ------
+- 5/2025: 🆕New paper: [WebCoT](https://arxiv.org/abs/2505.20013), crafting reasoning chain-of-thought for web agent.
+- 5/2025: [Leopard](https://arxiv.org/abs/2410.01744) has been accepted by TMLR!
 - 5/2025: 3 papers accepted to ACL and ACL Findings!
 Checkout [OpenWebVoyager](https://arxiv.org/abs/2410.19609), [Parallel Context Encoding](https://arxiv.org/pdf/2412.16545), and [ConceptEdit](https://arxiv.org/pdf/2412.11418)!
 - 5/2025: Invited as Senior Area Chair of AACL 2025!
-- 4/2025: Released two technical reports about Web Agent.
+- 4/2025: 🆕Released two technical reports about Web Agent.
 [WebEvolver](https://tqfang.github.io/files/agent_world_model.pdf), self-improving Agent with World Model, and [Web Agent Rollback](https://arxiv.org/abs/2504.11788).
 - 4/2025: Awarded as a Finalist for the School of Engineering (SENG) PhD Research Excellence Award 2024–25.
 Many thanks to my supervisor and all collaborators for their support!
 - 1/2025: The [Concept-reversed Winograd Schema Challenge](https://arxiv.org/abs/2410.12040) paper was accepted to NAACL 2025 main conference.
 Congratulations to Kaiqiao and the team!
 - 8/2024: Successfully defended my Ph.D.!